pmean/classes/general/general-grading-rubric.md

     -    Public domain (no restrictions)
     -    Specific restrictions on how others can use your program

-## Graphs cannot rely on default choices
+## Graphs cannot rely on default choices, 1

-Alway modify your graphs.
+Always modify your graphs.
 Do not settle for the default options

 -   Include your name and date on the title of any graph
     -   "Steve Simon produced this graph on 2023-09-19."